pablocid/docs/plugins/plugin-sanity-check.md

 ```
 Then add the required stages:

-### 1. Test for readability, maintainability and functionality errors
+### 1. Test for Readability, Maintainability and Functionality Errors

 ```
 - stage: "Lint"